PatrickCoakley23/milestone3-/README.md

 ---
 ### My Recipes
-If Users are logged in , they can click the 'My Recipe' tab on the nav bar and it will showcase only the recipes the user has added.
+If users are logged in , they can click the 'My Recipe' tab on the nav bar and it will showcase only the recipes the user has added.
-Pagination is also included on this page for the very reasons outline in the Recipes Page.
+Pagination is also included on this page for the very same reasons outlined above in the Recipes Page.

 <details>
 <summary> My recipes <strong>(Click dropdown for images)</strong></summary>